Hachiman-bori Canal 八幡堀

 Omihachiman Station can be reached easily from Kyoto and Osaka via JR trains.

-From Omihachiman Station, it's a two-mile walk to the canal, or a 10-minute taxi or bus ride.
+From Omihachiman Station, it's a 30-minute walk to the canal, or a 10-minute taxi or bus ride.

-The canal is an excellent spot for viewing cherry blossoms and autumn leaves
+The moat is a good place to see the cherry blossoms and autumn leaves

 Take a cruise through the history of the city

-One of the best ways to really immerse yourself in everything Hachiman-bori Canal has to offer is to take a cruise.
-Several tour operators offer cruises of varying length.
-The tourist information center at Omihachiman Station is the best place to get detailed information on the cruises available.
-It's also worthwhile asking the staff there to call ahead and book a spot for you.
+One of the best ways to really immerse yourself in the charms of Hachiman-bori is to take a cruise on a traditional boat.
+Several boat operators offer traditional Japanese boat cruises.
+The Tourist Information Centre at Omi Hachiman Station is the best place to get more information on cruises.

 * The information on this page may be subject to change due to COVID-19.